RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 :tsar letty$ grep -r meminfo .
 ./include/define.h:#define MEMINFO "/proc/meminfo"
 ./include/public.h:#define MEMINFO "/proc/meminfo"
-./info.md:内存的计数器在/proc/meminfo,里面有一些关键项
-./modules/mod_proc.c:    /* read total mem from /proc/meminfo */
+./info.md:memory counter is in /proc/meminfo,there are some key elements ./modules/mod_proc.c:    /* read total mem from /proc/meminfo */
 ./modules/mod_proc.c:    fp = fopen("/proc/meminfo", "r");
 ./modules/mod_swap.c: * Read swapping statistics from /proc/vmstat & /proc/meminfo.
 ./modules/mod_swap.c:    /* read /proc/meminfo */
 $ grep -r diskstats .
 ./include/public.h:#define DISKSTATS "/proc/diskstats"
-./info.md:IO的计数器文件是:/proc/diskstats,比如:
+./info.md:IO Counter is :/proc/diskstats, for example:
 ./modules/mod_io.c:#define IO_FILE "/proc/diskstats"
 ./modules/mod_io.c:FILE *iofp;                     /* /proc/diskstats*/
 ./modules/mod_io.c:    handle_error("Can't open /proc/diskstats", !iofp);
 ```

-It is obvious that tsar's monitoring of process, IO, and cpu relies on /proc file system.
+It is obvious that tsar's monitoring of processes, IO, and CPU relies on /proc file system.

-When the information provided by /proc file system is from host machine, these monitorings cannot monitor the information in container.
+When the information provided by /proc file system is from host machines, these monitorings cannot monitor the information in the container.
 To satisfy business demand to appropriate container monitoring, it is even nessary to develop another set of monitoring tools specifically for a container.
 This issue will, in nature, stall or even obstruct the containerization of enterprise existing business.
-Therefore, container technology must have the compatibility of original existing monitoring tools to avoid develop new tools everytime and preserve nice user interface that customs to Engineers' user habits.
+Therefore, container technology must be compatible with existing monitoring tools to avoid new tools development and preserve nice user interface that customs to Engineers' user habits.

-PouchContainer is a tool that support LXCFS and get rid of issues listed above.
-PouchContainer resolves listed issues by transparentizing the monitoring and operational tools that depend on /proc file system deployed in container or on the host.
-Existing monitoring and operational tools will be able to transition into container to achieve in-container monitoring and operations without appropriating structure or re-developing.
+PouchContainer is a tool that supports LXCFS and capable of getting rid of issues listed above.
+PouchContainer resolves listed issues by transparentizing the monitoring and operational tools that depend on /proc file system deployed in the container or on the host.
+Existing monitoring and operational tools will be able to transition into container to achieve in-container monitoring and operations without appropriating structure or re-developing tools.

-Next, let's see from an example of installing PouchContainer 0.3.0 in Ubuntu:
+Next, let's see an example of installing PouchContainer 0.3.0 in Ubuntu: